dddimcha/embodiOS/CONTRIBUTING.md

 - Mentioned in release notes
 - Given credit in documentation

-Thank you for contributing to NOVA!
+Thank you for contributing to EMBODIOS!